dartmouth-dltg/container_management_labels/README.md

     Dymo 30256 (59mm x 102mm, portrait, thermal roll)
     Avery 5163 (2in x 5in, letter, portrait)

 Some local customization will be required to add additional label types and orientations.
+Additional css customizations may be necessary for local browser and printer combinations.